rmustacc/ipd/ipd/0017/README.md

 a clash between a service and an administrator and multiple conflicting services.
 The first of these is a case where an administrator has set the permissions to the opposite of what the service intends to.
-This could happen intentionally or uninteionally.
+This could happen intentionally or unintentionally.
 In the intentional case, if we do this, then we will clobber their intent; however, part of the goal of using the `managed_paths` functionality is to move regular maintenance of this into the service itself.